 Patients and Visitors

-It is an uncertain time for all of us and particularly for those of you that have liver disease, are immunosuppressed or have had a liver transplant.
+It is an uncertain time for all of us but particularly for those of you that have liver disease or have received a liver transplant.

 Coronaviruses are common viruses that usually present with a simple cold.
 With new strains, they can cause more severe disease and the most recent virus is associated with a condition called Coronavirus disease 2019.
 This virus is called Severe Acute Respiratory Syndrome 2 virus (SARS-Cov-2).
 This new virus and disease were the cause of the outbreak in China starting in December 2019 and now has spread to many parts of the world.